SvenMichaelKlose/tunix/src/tunix/README.md

 Makes a copy of the current process with a new ID that is returned to the parent.
 For the child an ID of 0 is returned.
-All open files are shared by both processes and must be close by both.
+Open files are shared by both processes and be closed by both.

-Extended memory banks are inherited but not those that were allocated when the parent process was created.
+Extended memory banks are inherited but not those that were banked in when the fork was initiated.

 ### "PEname and args": Execute